cardillan/mindcode/ROADMAP.markdown

   * warn when `configure` main variable is used in V7 -- ML changes it to `config`,
   * warn about alloy-smelter --> surge-smelter V6 --> V7 name change.
 * Improve compiler error messages.
-* Warn developers when the generated code goes over 1000 Mindustry instructions.
+* Warn when the generated code goes over 1000 Mindustry instructions.
-* Warn developers when potentially non-numeric value is being pushed on the stack.
+* Warn when potentially non-numeric value is being pushed on the stack.

 # Updating ANTLR grammar